Scehduled Services - DAN AIR REMEMBERED

 • Liverpool - Amsterdam.

-The Liverpool - Rotterdam service had been successful, but Dan-Air believed that there would be bigger opportunities if the service was changed to Amsterdam.
-There would be hearings at the CAA to weigh up any implications of the change.
+The Liverpool - Rotterdam service had been reasonably successful, but Dan-Air believed that there would be bigger opportunities if the service was changed to Amsterdam.
+There would be hearings at the CAA to approve the change.
 Naturally BEA objected, but for once, they were over-ruled and the new service began.
-For quite a long period this service was the only international flight to operate from Liverpool.
+For quite a long period this service was the only scheduled international flight to operate from Liverpool.

 In 1972 licences were granted for